TedHusted/awake/awake.md/awake.md

 With the colony’s power restored, they had a fighting chance — but the Omnibots were far from defeated.

+*** (5)

+The colonist huddled together, their suits barely holding off the deadly chill.

+Hours passed.
+The Antarctic winds howled, and the wrecked ship vanished beneath the ice, forever lost.

+Then — a faint hum in the distance.

+An autonomous search-and-rescue drone, deployed from the main colony, picked up their beacon.
+Within minutes, an airborne skiff arrived, dropping thermal blankets and retrieving the survivors just before frostbite set in.

+As they lifted away, they watched the last remnants of their hexagonal ship disappear into the frozen abyss, swallowed by the most inhospitable place on Terra.

 ***

 Three rangers are working to free the Omnibot sympathizer from under the aircraft.